-Click Finish button to create shortcut to Control Panel on desktop.
+Click the Finish button to create a shortcut to the Control Panel on the desktop.

-Step 5: Now, right-click on Control Panel shortcut on the desktop and click Properties to open Properties dialog.
+Step 5: Now, right-click on the Control Panel shortcut on the desktop and click Properties to open the Properties dialog.

-Step 6: Switch to the Shortcut tab and then click Advanced button open Advanced Properties dialog.
+Step 6: Switch to the Shortcut tab and then click the Advanced button to open the Advanced Properties dialog.

-Step 7: Finally, check the option labelled Run as administrator option, click OK, and then click Apply button.
+Step 7: Finally, check the option labeled Run as administrator option, click OK, and then click the Apply button.
 That’s it!

 You can now double-click on the Control Panel shortcut on the desktop to launch Control Panel as administrator.
 But, as said before, there is nothing you can do by running Control Panel as administrator.
 Good luck!